atoutziaridis/birk_scraper_reddit/README.md

 - **vaderSentiment**: For sentiment analysis.
 - **requests**: To download additional resources (NRC Emotion Lexicon).

+Also install (can find all of these in the respective website 1-2.NRC website, 3 go to the github repo and find the file for the latest version: NRC-Emotion-Lexicon-Senselevel-v0.92
+NRC-Emotion-Lexicon-Wordlevel-v0.92
+en_core_web_trf-3.7.3-py3-none-any.whl

 ### 4. Download Necessary NLTK Data

 Ensure that the necessary NLTK data, such as stopwords and the Punkt tokenizer, is downloaded: